The Simpsons: Bart & the Beanstalk

-The Simpsons: Bart & the Beanstalk (also known as "Bart no Jack to Mame no Ki" in Japan) is a platform game released in February 1994 for the hand-held console Game Boy.
+The Simpsons: Bart & the Beanstalk is a platform game released in February 1994 for the hand-held console Game Boy.
 It was developed by Software Creations and published by Acclaim Entertainment, and is based on the animated television series The Simpsons.
 The game is a parody of the fairy tale "Jack and the Beanstalk"; a large beanstalk grows far up into the sky outside the home of Bart Simpson, whom the player controls.
 Bart climbs the beanstalk all the way to the top and adventure ensues.
-Bart & the Beanstalk has received mixed to negative reviews from critics.
+Bart & the Beanstalk has received mixed reviews from critics.

 Plot and gameplay

 The game merges the existing universe of The Simpsons television series with the fairy tale of Jack and the Beanstalk.
 In the story, Bart Simpson goes to market to sell the family cow, but is swindled by a clever miser (played in the game by the character Mr. Burns) who trades it for magical beans and a slingshot.
 When Bart takes the magic beans home his father Homer Simpson accidentally eats them and spits them outside.
 A beanstalk grows, Bart climbs to the top, and adventures in a giant castle ensue.
 Bart meets several characters from The Simpsons on these adventures.

 The Simpsons: Bart & the Beanstalk is a side-scrolling platform game.
 It is single-player only.
 The player of the game controls Bart in a total of seven levels.
 They are: "Up the Beanstalk", "Outside the Castle", "The Giant's Cupboard", "Soup Du Jour", "The Giant's Room", "Escape from the Castle", and "Down the Beanstalk".
 In order to complete a level, the player must collect a certain amount of gold coins.
 Bart is faced with a number of enemies on every level, and he can use his slingshot to fend them off.
 He can also pick up dynamite, which kills all enemies currently on the screen.
 The enemies featured in the game include beetles, hornets, flies, ducks, rats, and fire flies.
 On some levels, Bart also has to defeat a boss.